AnasBenAmor10/RAG-Chatbot-With-Nifi/README.md

 ## Prerequisites

 - Docker Desktop: Ensure Docker Desktop is installed and running on your system.
+- In the /infra/nifi you should install and add jython-standalone-2.7.2.jar and Python-3.11.9.tgz

 ## Setup and Running Instructions